Design Your Liquibase Project

 A release-oriented changelog structure lets you bundle all content associated with a release in one place.
 However, this design can be difficult to maintain.
 If you want to see changes made to a particular object over time, the release-oriented structure requires you to look in multiple locations for that information.

 Additionally, having a single changelog per release (even minor release) may lead to more frequent source control merge conflicts.
-You can solve this by creating multiple changelogs within each release directory, such as /changelog-1.0/indexes.xml
+You can solve this by creating multiple changelogs within each release directory, such as /changelog-1.0/indexes.sql

-and /changelog-1.0/tables.xml
+and /changelog-1.0/tables.sql

 .
 However, this structure may be more complicated to navigate and maintain than a pure object-oriented changelog design.